Gaylor Lakes

 Scenery Factor: High almost from the very beginning of the hike.
 It starts out with a steep climb, but you're soon rewarded with sweeping views back to Dana Meadows and to the mountains beyond it - Dana, Mammoth, and Gibbs, among others.
 The top of the pass has striking views to the mountains east of Yosemite, and to the high Gaylor Lakes valley, which has a denuded, prehistoric feel to it; when you gaze down onto it from the pass, you almost expect to see dinosaurs wandering through the grass.
 The valley itself contains five lakes, all picturesque, and has bonus views beyond the valley's horizon to the mountains that ring Tuolumne Meadows.
 There's also an abandoned 1870's mine above upper Gaylor Lake.

-Difficulty: We rate it a 4 out of 10.
+Difficulty: Low moderate - a 4 out of 10.
 There's a steep climb (with a starting elevation of 10,000 feet/3,000 meters) to reach the pass that leads into the Gaylor Lakes valley, but it's easy from then on.
 The valley itself is mostly flat or gently sloping.

 Nearest Snacks: There's a grill & convenience store at the eastern edge of the Tuolumne Meadows, 7.5 miles (12 km) west.
 There's also a restaurant at the Tioga Pass Resort, 2 miles (3 km) east of the trailhead.